syncfusion-content/wpf-docs/wpf/SfChart/Legend.md

-> Note: You can change the legend visibility from chart series by using VisibilityOnLegend property
+N> You can change the legend visibility from chart series by using VisibilityOnLegend property